 There was a coding issue with non-melanoma skin cancer (NMSC) mortality data in 2016 and 2017, which makes the UK data for NMSC deaths in those years unreliable.
 The issue is expected to be resolved in the 2018 data.
 To avoid misinterpretation, 2013-2015 data will be reported here until reliable data are available again in 2018-2020.

-Non-melanoma skin cancer accounts for less than 1% of all cancer deaths (2016).[1-3]
+Non-melanoma skin cancer accounts for less than 1% of all cancer deaths in the UK (2015).[1-3]

-In males in the UK, non-melanoma skin cancer is the 18th most common cause of cancer death (1% of all male cancer deaths).
-In females in the UK it is not among the 20 most common causes of cancer death (less than 1% of all female cancer deaths).
+In males in the UK, non-melanoma skin cancer accounts for less than 1% of all cancer deaths).
+In females in the UK it accounts for less than 1% of all cancer deaths).

 66% of non-melanoma skin cancer deaths in the UK are in males, and 34% are in females.